-The main difference between them?
-One has a disc drive, and the other doesn't.
-That means the disc-less Digital Edition will only be able to stream games, films, music and TV shows, rather than running them straight off a CD, DVD or Blu-ray.
-But that's not the only thing to consider when deciding which is best for you.
+In a nutshell, the disc-less Digital Edition will only be able to stream games, films, music and TV shows, rather than running them straight off a CD, DVD or Blu-ray.
+But that's certainly not the only thing to consider when selecting between Sony's latest gaming hardware.

-PS5 vs PS5 Digital Edition: price
+PS5 vs PS5 Digital Edition: price and availability

-PS5 vs PS5 Digital Edition: design
+PS5 vs PS5 Digital Edition: design and UX

 As you can see from the photos, the main difference between the two consoles looks-wise is that one has a disc drive, while the other doesn't.
 This also allows the Digital Edition to be slightly slimmer towards the base.

 But they both have the same distinctive design elements, namely a high, white-collared shell that's separated from the black body of the unit by finned gaps to aid ventilation.

 Aesthetically, the PS5's is a striking design that has split opinion.
 But we like it.
 Fancy giving your PS5 an eye-catching makeover?
 One third-party retailer is already selling custom PS5 faceplates in five colours and patterns (via GamesRadar).

 PS5 vs PS5 Digital Edition: specs